 4.The result will appear in the Measured round-trip latency display.

-Note: make sure you do not use any plugins, and that your input signal is not too low.
+Note: make sure you do not use any plugins or connections while measuring (or simply create a new empty gig before using this tool), and that your input signal is not too low.

 Find out more about latency, sample rate and buffer size in our free e-book The Ultimate Guide to Optimize your Windows PC for the Stage.